-If you fall under the second category, using wrist straps may seem counterproductive.
+If you fall in the second category, using wrist straps may seem counterproductive.

-By removing tension away from your forearm muscles, you wont give them a chance to develop, and the problem will only get worse.
+By removing tension away from your forearm muscles, you don’t give them a chance to develop, and the problem will get worse.
 This is absolutely true.

-That is why it’s important that you incorporate some sort of forearm strength training routine into your workouts if you use wrist straps.
-Personally, I like to begin my back workouts with forearms stretches and 4 sets of palms-up barbell wrist curls, and end with 3 sets of wrist rotations followed by 3 sets of farmer’s walks.
+That’s why it’s important to incorporate some forearm strength training into your workouts if you use wrist straps.
+I like to begin my back workouts with forearms stretches and 4 sets of palms-up barbell wrist curls, and end with 3 sets of wrist rotations followed by 3 sets of farmer’s walks.

-I find that starting off with a forearm exercise really helps to prevent elbow pain during back and bicep workouts.
-This was part of a system I created that helped cure my tennis elbow permanently.
+I find that starting off with a forearm exercise helps prevent elbow pain during back and bicep workouts.
+This was part of a system I created that cured my tennis elbow permanently.

-You can strengthen your forearms all you want, but eventualy you will hit a wall.
-Most people simply can not grip 400 + lbs no matter how strong their forearms are.
-This is why almost all powerlifters use straps during exercises such as the deadlift.
+You can strengthen your forearms as much as you want, but eventually, you will hit a wall.
+Most people cannot grip 400+ lbs. no matter how strong their forearms are, so almost all powerlifters use straps during exercises such as the deadlift.

 1) Begin by orienting the straps so that the loops are on opposite ends.

-2) Take the strap with the loop on the RIGHT side (this is usually the one with the logo facing right-side up) and place it over your LEFT had.
+2) Take the strap with the loop on the RIGHT side (this is usually the one with the logo facing right-side up) and place it over your LEFT hand.

 3) Run the end of the strap through the loop.

 4) Tighten the strap by pulling the end through.
-The end of the strap should rest between your thumb and your pointer finger.
+The end of the strap should rest between your thumb and your index finger.

 5) Take the strap with the loop on the LEFT side (this is usually the one with the logo facing up-side down) and place it over your RIGHT hand.

-6) Just as we did with the left had, run the end of the strap through the loop, and tighten it by pulling.
+6) Just as we did with the left hand, run the end of the strap through the loop, and tighten it by pulling.

 7) The following steps are the same for both hands.
-Run the bottom side of the strap under the bar and wrap it around.
+Run the bottom side of the strap under the bar and wrap it around the bar.

 8) Wrap it around a second time.

 9) Lay the end of the strap under your palms.
 Tighten your grip by rotating your hands forwards and back.
-This will be very intuitive when you actually try it our self.
+This will become intuitive when you try it yourself.

-This may seam complicated, but eventually you will get the hang of it and setting up will be like second nature.
+This may seem complicated, but eventually, you will get the hang of it and setting up will become second nature.

 Allow me to explain.

-Traditional, lasso style wrist straps (like the ones I used above) are a hassle to use.
-Sure, you might eventually get used the motion, but its still annoying as hell.
-And they only serve one purpose- to help you pull more weight.
+Traditional, lasso-style wrist straps (like the ones I used above) are a hassle to use.
+Sure, you might eventually get used to the motion, but it’s still quite annoying, and they only serve one purpose — to help you pull more weight.